Dealerdirect/guides/quotes.md

   > possibilities.”_
   > ~ Virginia Postrel

-- > _“To pursue a goal which is by definition unattainable is to condemn oneself to a state of perpetual unhappiness.”_
-  > ~ Emile Durkheim

 - > _“Architecture is by definition a very collaborative process.”_
   > ~ Joshua Prince-Ramus